How competitive is admission to MAPSS at the University of Chicago?

 We strongly encourage direct applications.
 Direct applicants often know our program best.
 Many are encouraged to apply by MAPSS alumni who are now faculty at their undergraduate institutions.

-Referred candidates may not realize how different we are from MA programs on other campuses, in how selective we are for admission, what placement outcomes we achieve, and how warmly our students are met by faculty across the Social Sciences Division.
+Referred candidates may not realize how different we are from MA programs on other campuses, in how selective we are for admission, what placement outcomes we achieve, and how warmly our students are met by faculty across the Division of the Social Sciences.
 Their faculty advisers are likely to be surprised by the amount of merit aid we furnish, from partial to full tuition.

 We read both direct and referred applicants on an equal footing.